phetsims/faradays-electromagnetic-lab/doc/model.md

 The B-field producers in the simulation are: bar magnet, electromagnet, and turbine.

-For all magnets, the B-field decreases as a function of the distance cubed.
-So that we can see more of the B-field in the simulation, we have scaled the B-field visualization.
-See `FieldNode.normalizeMagnitude`.

 ### Bar Magnet
 The bar magnet (see `BarMagnet`) is based on a dipole magnet.
 It is not feasible to implement a numerical model of a bar magnet's
 B-field directly, as it relies on double integrals.
 So the bar magnet was modeled in MathCAD as a horizontal cylinder